Carroll Financial Associates Inc. Sells 2,572 Shares of GlaxoSmithKline plc (NYSE:GSK)

 GlaxoSmithKline (NYSE:GSK) last released its earnings results on Wednesday, July 29th.
 The pharmaceutical company reported $0.48 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.49 by ($0.01).
 The business had revenue of $9.46 billion during the quarter, compared to analysts’ expectations of $9.60 billion.
 GlaxoSmithKline had a return on equity of 31.21% and a net margin of 19.03%.
 Equities analysts anticipate that GlaxoSmithKline plc will post 3.01 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, October 8th.
-Stockholders of record on Friday, August 14th were given a $0.4914 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, October 8th.
+Investors of record on Friday, August 14th were given a dividend of $0.4914 per share.
+This represents a $1.97 annualized dividend and a yield of 5.29%.
+This is an increase from GlaxoSmithKline’s previous quarterly dividend of $0.47.
 The ex-dividend date of this dividend was Thursday, August 13th.
-This is an increase from GlaxoSmithKline’s previous quarterly dividend of $0.47.
-This represents a $1.97 dividend on an annualized basis and a dividend yield of 5.29%.
-GlaxoSmithKline’s dividend payout ratio is currently 61.20%.
+GlaxoSmithKline’s dividend payout ratio is 61.20%.

 GlaxoSmithKline Company Profile